SaadBenn/Go2Fit/Architecture.md

 The third class is called SetGoalsUI, which allows a user to set a specific goal the want to achieve.
 It makes use of the SetGoalManager class which adds the goal to the stub database.

+The forth is called HomepageFragments.
+It is the first page the user sees after they login, and it displays all of their current stats.
+It makes use of the UserManager class.

+The fifth and final fragment is the achievements fragment.
+When a user first starts, their achivements page will be blank because they have not yet unlocked any achievements.
+Once achievements are unlocked, they will be displayed in the achievements page in list form.
+The first achievement is simple walking 5 steps, so start a challenge and take 5 steps!
+This class makes use of the user manager class.

+The other UI classes are a login/sign up screen, which makes use of the UserManager, UserService and PasswordService classes, and also a redeem prize and leaderboard page, which make use of logic and DB classes of the same names.

-Our persistence layer has 4 stub databases and 4 database interfaces.
-The stub databases are ChallengePersistenceStub which stores all available challenges, SetGoalPersistenceStub which stores the goals for a user, TrackProgressPersistenceStub which tracks the progress for a users current challenge, and UserPersistenceStub which stores users.
+Our persistence layer has 6 stub databases/HSQLDB and 6 database interfaces.
+The stub databases/HSQLDB are ChallengePersistence which stores all available challenges, SetGoalPersistence which stores the goals for a user, TrackProgressPersistence which tracks the progress for a users current challenge, UserPersistence which stores users, PrizePersistence which stores the available prizes, and AchievePersistence, which stores
+The available achievements.
 Each has a respective interface.

-Our Business layer has 4 classes that stricltly deal with managing the database.
+Our Business layer has 6 classes that stricltly deal with managing the database.
 They pass our model objects to it and retrieve model objects from it.
-We also have two more classes that deal with logic, and all the logic in those classes are related.
+We also have 7 more classes that deal with logic, and all the logic in those classes are related.
 For example, our TrackProgressService class has logic related to tracking a challenge.
+We also have 5 exception classes that throw custom exceptions.

 Finally, our Models package contails classes that represent the domain specific information we need.
-We need information for challenges, the current progress, the user and the users goals, so we have models for each of those.
+We need information for challenges, the current progress, the user, the users goals, prizes and achievements so we have models for each of those.

 ![](ArchitctureDrawing.png)